marcorombach/livewire-confirm-modal/README.md

 This is useful if you need the same style for the confirm box across different browsers.
 It's also possible to apply your own style by changing the view.

 By default this package uses TailwindCSS to style the modal.
-The look of the modal was inspired by the fantastic components of [Pines UI](https://devdojo.com/pines).
+The look of the modal was inspired by the components of [Pines UI](https://devdojo.com/pines).

 ![alt text](https://github.com/marcorombach/livewire-confirm-modal/blob/main/demo.png?raw=true)